CHCAA-EDUX/Programming-for-the-Humanities-E21/lessons/class_design.md

 Mr. Nielbo was born in 1977
 ```

-We can also add 'setters' to set a Persons mood.
+We can also add 'set()' to let a Persons respond emotionally to a context

 ```py
 class Person: